ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/53-skip-lists.md

         else:
             // Otherwise, create a new node and insert it into place: y = new SkipNode(key, value, newLevel)
-            for i = 0 to newLevel:  // Splice into list y.forward[i] = update[i].forward[i]  // Who y points to
+            for i in 0 .. newLevel:  // Splice into list y.forward[i] = update[i].forward[i]  // Who y points to
                 update[i].forward[i] = y  // Who points to y
             size += 1